Namr/Connected/README.md

 * Node isolation (show only connections to and from a single node)
 * Side by Side comparson of two connectome datasets
 * Overlay of subject MRI ontop of 3D render of connectome
+* Overlay of graph signal ontop of 3D render of connectome
 * Circlegraph view of conncetome data (Work in Progress)

 ## Planned Features